Wheezey-Bee/Text_Game/README.txt

 Hello, this repository is for my chatbot text game.
 I started off with a framework from a coffee shop bot project on codecademy and adapted it to a typical quest storyline.
 I'm working on adding randomised features and introducing stats to the user which will also affect the story outcome.
-This will be a long project but once I get stats working, I'm sure the pace will pick up quickly!
+This will be a long project but now that I have got the beginning up and running, I am sharing it on here!

 Thanks for having a look!